When an employee leaves your company, whether they quit or are terminated, you must ensure you meet your state’s legal requirements for:

 VA | You're required to pay the employee by the next scheduled payday. | No (unless otherwise stated) | An employer’s policy or employee contract governs whether earned, unused vacation is paid upon termination. |

-If the employee leaves voluntarily: You're required to pay them on or before the company's next regular payday or within 7 days of their last day, whichever is sooner. | Yes (unless otherwise stated) | You're required to pay out all unused PTO with their final paycheck unless your company has a written policy that indicates unused PTO will not be paid out when an employee leaves the company. |
+| Yes (unless otherwise stated) | You're required to pay out all unused PTO with their final paycheck unless your company has a written policy that indicates unused PTO will not be paid out when an employee leaves the company. |

 WV | You're required to pay the employee by the next scheduled payday. | No (unless otherwise stated) | An employer’s policy or employee contract governs whether earned, unused vacation is paid upon termination. |